|TAA||Trade adjustment assistance|

 |TFP||Total Factor Productivity|

-2. Paul Krugman, again in his December 31, 2009, column in the New York Times, suggesting this as the US response if China were to sell dollars, on the grounds that it would improve US competitiveness and employment.
+2. Krugman (2009) suggested this again as the US response if China were to sell dollars, as that it would improve US competitiveness and employment.
 (This is opposite of #1, presumably reflecting concern in 2009 with short-run weakness of US aggregate demand rather than longer-run effects of terms of trade.)

 |Theory of second best||See second best.|